URINARY RETENTION | CAUSES AND TREATMENTS

 Your physician will need to perform a thorough exam to determine the cause of the urinary retention.
 In men, a leading cause is Benign Prostatic Hyperplasia.
 In this condition, the prostate creates pressure on the urethra, disrupting normal flow and function.
 For women, the urethra is also under pressure from a variety of physical issues noted above.

 - Catheters.
 For immediate and short-term relief, catheters are used to empty the bladder.
 The catheter is inserted into the urethra, allowing the urine to drain out.
 In addition to alleviating pain, this initial treatment also prevents permanent bladder damage.
+(Learn how you can get free shipping on catheter and urological supplies, delivered directly to your home from one of our trusted partners, ComfortMedical.com.)

 - "Double voiding.”
 This is simply waiting a short time after your first urination to try and go again.
 Bladder retraining and pelvic muscle exercises such as kegels help the nerves and muscles used in emptying the bladder work better.